 We are very delighted that you have shown interest in our enterprise.

-As the controller, The Manufacturer has implemented numerous technical and organisational measures to ensure the most complete protection of personal data processed through this website.
+As the controller, The Company has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
 However, Internet-based data transmissions may in principle have security gaps, so absolute protection may not be guaranteed.
 For this reason, every data subject is free to transfer personal data to us via alternative means, e.g. by telephone.

-The data protection declaration of The Manufacturer / Hennik Group is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
+The data protection declaration of The Company / EMD-Technology Co., Ltd. is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
 Our data protection declaration should be legible and understandable for the general public, as well as our customers and business partners.
 To ensure this, we would like to first explain the terminology used.